LabyMod/labymod4-api-wiki/docs/pages/server/labymod/supplements/input-prompt.md

 The packet can either be sent via the `LabyModPlayer` object of the player, or directly via the `LabyModProtocol`.

+If you're not sending the packet with an integrated handler, you need to register a handler for the `ServerSwitchPromptResponsePacket` yourself.
+The process is explained [here](/pages/server/protocols/#registering-handlers).

 ### Via LabyModPlayer (Recommended)

 === ":octicons-file-code-16: #openInputPrompt(InputPrompt, Consumer<String>)"